sergeyprokhorenko/Base64UUID/README.md

 ### 6.1.
 Compact String Length

 The Base64UUID encoding produces a compact string of only 22 characters, significantly shorter than other common UUID representations.
-This compactness is achieved by using a full 64-character alphabet.
+This compactness is achieved by using a 64-character alphabet.

 | Alphabet Size | String Length for 128-bit UUID |
 | :--- | :--- |